A representative of $R\Gamma(N,T)$ for higher dimensional twists of $\mathbb Z_p^r(1)$: Abstract

 \section{Abstract}

-Let $N/K$ be a Galois extension of $p$-adic number fields and let $V$ be a $p$-adic representation of the absolute Galois group $G_K$ of $K$.
-The equivariant local $\epsilon$-constant conjecture $\CEP$ is related to the compatibility of the equivariant Tamagawa number conjecture with the functional equation of Artin $L$-functions and it can be formulated as the vanishing of a certain element $R_{N/K}$ in $K_0(\Z_p[G],\Qpc[G])$.
+Let $N/K$ be a Galois extension of $p$-adic number fields and let $V$ be a de Rham representation of the absolute Galois group $G_K$ of $K$.
+In the case $V=\Q_p(1)$, the equivariant local $\epsilon$-constant conjecture describes the compatibility of the equivariant Tamagawa number conjecture with the functional equation of Artin $L$-functions and it can be formulated as the vanishing of a certain element $R_{N/K}$ in $K_0(\Z_p[G],\Qpc[G])$; a similar approach can be followed also in the case of unramified twists $\Q_p(1)(\rhonr)$ of $\Q_p(1)$ (see \cite{IV} and \cite{BC2}).
 One of the main technical difficulties in the computation of $R_{N/K}$ arises from the so-called cohomological term $C_{N/K}$, which requires the construction of a bounded complex $C_{N,T}^\bullet$ of cohomologically trivial modules which represents $R\Gamma(N,T)$ for a full $G_K$-stable $\Z_p$-sublattice $T$ of $V$.
 In this paper we generalize the construction of $C_{N,T}^\bullet$ in \cite[Thm.~2]{BC2} to the case of a higher dimensional $T$.

 \begin{section}*{Introduction} Let $K$ be a $p$-adic number field and let $\rhonr:G_K\to \Gl_r(\Z_p)$ be an unramified representation of the Galois group $G_K=\Gal(K^c/K)$.
 To such a representation we can associate the image of the Frobenius element $F_K$, i.e. the matrix $\rhonr(F_K)\in \Gl_r(\Z_p)$.
 We will see that this is actually a one to one correspondence between unramified $r$-dimensional representations of $G_K$ and matrices in $\Gl_r(\Z_p)$.
 We will be mainly interested in the case where $\rhonr$ is the restriction to $G_K$ of some unramified representation $\rhoQpnr:G_{\Q_p}\to \Gl_r(\Z_p)$, which, as above, can be described by a matrix $u\in \Gl_r(\Z_p)$.
 More concretely, our object of study will be the $G_K$-module $T=\Z_p^r(1)(\rhonr)$, i.e. the twist of $\Z_p^r$, considered with the trivial action, by the cyclotomic character $\chi_\mathrm{cyc}$ and by $\rhonr$.